 Applications for first-year students are accepted for the fall semester only.
 Applicants must indicate on the application form whether they are applying for the full-time or part-time program.

 Applicants may apply to the Full-Time (day division) Juris Doctor Program or the Part-Time (evening division) Juris Doctor Program; an applicant may not apply to both programs.
 Any applicant who has previously registered at another law school must have a letter of good standing submitted by that school.
 In the event that the applicant sat for examinations at another law school, an official transcript and class rank are also required.

 |Program||Priority Application Deadline|

 |Part-Time (evening division)||April 1, 2016|

 Because the admissions committee uses a rolling admissions process, early filing is encouraged.
-Maximum consideration for both admission and scholarship opportunities will be given to full-time program applications received by the extended priority deadline.
-Applications to the full-time program may still be accepted after the priority deadline; however, the admissions committee may reject applicants due to lack of available space in the entering class.
+Maximum consideration for both admission and scholarship opportunities will be given to Day Division program applications received by the extended priority deadline of March 1.
+Applications to the Day Division may still be accepted after the priority deadline; however, the admissions committee may reject applicants due to lack of available space in the entering class.